Update, June 27: (Don't want to say I told you so, but...) all charges have been dropped.

 Fact 4: This is more of a "fun fact."
 But it seems worth mentioning.
 It was a directive from the State's Attorney that directly led to Gray running from police on a Sunday morning and dying.
 Ironic, no?

-Three weeks before Gray's arrest on April 12, 2015, Joshua Rosenblatt, working for Baltimore City State's Attorney Marilyn Mosby (the State's Attorney is the elected public prosecutor, known in some other places as a District Attorney), contacted the Western District Police Station (one of nine police Districts in Baltimore City) and asked them to target the corner of W North and N Mount "for enhanced prosecutorial (and hopefully police) attention."
+On March 17 (three weeks before Gray's arrest on April 12, 2015) Joshua Rosenblatt, working for Baltimore City State's Attorney Marilyn Mosby (the State's Attorney is the elected public prosecutor, known in some other places as a District Attorney), contacted the Western District Police Station (one of nine police Districts in Baltimore City) and asked them to target the corner of W North and N Mount "for enhanced prosecutorial (and hopefully police) attention."
 [May 17 update] I think this pressure originated from the Fulton Baptist Church, a block away, whose parishioners got tired, in their Sunday walk from their car to their church, of being bothered by drug dealers, addicts, and small-time hustlers like Freddie Gray.

 Baltimore Police Lt.
 Brian Rice (whom I worked with briefly, back in the Eastern, many years ago) received instructions to begin a "daily narcotics initiative" focused on North Avenue and Mount Street.
 "Daily measurables" would be collecting on their progress.